raspberrypilearning/introduction-to-processing/worksheet.md

 	void setup() {
 	 size(500,500);

-	 background(0,100,0);
-	 x = width / 2;
+	 // set the value of x to be half the width of the window x = width / 2;

-	 y = height / 2;
+	 // set the value of y to be half the height of the window y = height / 2;
-	 ellipse(x, y, 50, 50);
 	}

 	void draw () {
 	 background(0,100,0);

-	 ellipse(x, y, 50, 50);
+	 // draw the circle in the position taken from the x and y variables: ellipse(x, y, 50, 50);
 	}

 	void mousePressed() {
+	  // When the mouse is pressed, update x and y
-	  x = mouseX;
+	  // to contain the current position of the mouse: x = mouseX;
 	  y = mouseY;
 	}
 	```

-1. Click anywhere in the window to see the circle move to that position.
+1. Run the sketch and click anywhere in the window to see the circle move to that position.

 ## What next?